Brand/Model: Taylor 224CE-K DLX

 This gorgeous specimen has to be the most eye-catching guitar of the entire Taylor 200 Series.
 Taylor is one of those brands where this kind of money buys their standard of mid-range quality, but it has every personal touch they can possibly deliver.

 Mid-range quality to Taylor easily exceeds premium quality for most other brands in the market, and we will soon see how!

 This exotic beauty has a Taylor-made Grand Auditorium body that falls between a full-size dreadnought and a grand concert body shape.
 For Taylor, it’s what they consider the all-purpose and ultimate body style for everything between fingerstyle playing and strumming.

 It’s an acoustic-electric guitar that’s been built for all-in-one purposes from using it at the studio, composing, casual playing, and even traveling with it.

 The flat-slope Venetian cutaway is known for its rounded and soft lines.
 It’s sleek, sexy, and dark, and it has everything going for it.
 A solid Hawaiian Koa top beautifully matches the layered Koa back and sides.

 The Sapele neck is adorned with a West African ebony fretboard that joins the body at the 14th fret to a Sapele scarf neck joint.

-But, don’t be fooled into buying this guitar just for its aesthetic appeal.
+But, don’t be fooled into buying this 224CE-K DLX guitar is just for its aesthetic appeal.
 You may pick it up and find it too bright for your tastes – duh, it’s Koa.
 Koa is known to be bright sounding, yet focused, clear, and sharp.

 With a solid wood top, the more you play it, the more the wood will mature and age to develop into a deep, rich, and warm tone that mellows out the brightness with a defining presence in the mid-range.